-- Activate the Emergency Generator immediately and monitor it to see that it is working correctly.
-Instructions for activation of Emergency Generator: - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT or have a RED RECEPTACLE PLATE). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members.
+- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed.